fasiha/ebieki/README.md

 npm i
 ```
 4. Prepare a Python environment with `sentence_transformers` (see below for a suggestion)
-5. Download and uncompress a recent English release from [JMdict-Simplified](https://github.com/scriptin/jmdict-simplified/releases/latest), i.e., ``jmdict-eng-3.5.0.json`.
-Put this file in the `ebieki` directory you just created (via `git clone`).
+5. Download and uncompress the following, putting each in the `ebieki` directory that `git` just created:
+   - a recent *English* release from [JMdict-Simplified](https://github.com/scriptin/jmdict-simplified/releases/latest), i.e., ``jmdict-eng-3.5.0.js,on` (note the `eng` for English).
+   - Also get two recent files from the [JmdictFurigana](https://github.com/Doublevil/JmdictFurigana/releases) project:
+     - `JmdictFurigana.json` and
+     - `JmnedictFurigana.json`.
+Put these in the `ebieki` directory too.
 6. Create a `.env` file in the `ebieki` directory and put your Wanikani v2 API token in the following format:
 ```
 WANIKANI_TOKEN=YOUR_TOKEN_GOES_HERE